kalekdev/uni/semester-1/nus-1/notes.typ

 LTD: Is it possible to go directly from Ampere's Law to this? with the assumption that the curve is a perfect circle?

 ==== Infinitely Long Wire
-For an infinitely long wire, this becomes the following field strength in cylindrical coordinates with the z axis lying along the wire:
+For a straight, infinitely long wire, this becomes the following field strength in cylindrical coordinates with the z axis lying along the wire:
 $
   arrow(B)(rho) = (arrow(e_phi)mu_0 I) / (2 pi rho)
 $